5 Tips on How to Sleep Better

 Sharon C. Kiely, MD, Senior Vice President, Medical Affairs & Chief Medical Officer with Katherine Takayasu, MD, MBA, Center for Integrative Medicine & Wellness

-3. Develop a bedtime routine: Any parent will tell you that children need a bedtime routine.
+3. Develop a bedtime routine for adults: Any parent will tell you that children need a bedtime routine.
 If you try to drop any part of the routine, they will certainly let you know!
 We don’t lose that need as adults.
 A bedtime routine tells your brain that it’s nearing bedtime, and it helps you fall asleep.
 Make your bedtime routine relaxing: consider starting with a warm- not hot- bath or shower about 1.5-2 hours before bed, followed by a cup of chamomile tea, and then reading a relatively boring book on your couch until you nod off.
 Then head to bed.